quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/basic_shapes.rst

 They have both limitations and additional features, but are more efficient when spawning large numbers of dynamic actors.

-See the :ref:`basicShapeTutorial` to get a better understanding of using basic shapes in Quanser Interactive Labs.
+See the :ref:`basicshapesTutorial` to get a better understanding of using basic shapes in Quanser Interactive Labs.

 .. _basicshapelibrary: